-All course readings will be electronically available via the course Dropbox site.
-Hard copy country-specific course readings will be distributed in-country, except in the case of the USA where the readings were sent to you as part of your pre-departure assignments.
+All course readings will be electronically available electronically.
+Hard copy course readings will be distributed in-country, except for the beginning of the semester when the first reading was sent to you as part of your pre-departure assignments.
 You may opt in or out of getting hard copies.
 An electronic course reader for the first session will be outlined below.
 Students are responsible for downloading these materials and can print them at their own discretion.